fairliereese/UCI_COSMOS/Intro.md

 samtools view --help # how to use a specific command, what the options are samtools view /pub/erebboah/cosmos/example_files/Ctrl_0hr_A_Aligned.sortedByCoord.out.bam | head
 ```

+## Bed
+A `.bed` file at its most basic is only 3 columns in a tab-delimited text file: chromosome, start coordinate, and end coordinate, with one line for each genomic region.
+There are 9 additional fields such as name and strand.
+Like samtools, there is also a suite of tools called [bedtools](https://bedtools.readthedocs.io/en/latest/) for working with bed files.

 # Submit a job to HPC
 While the shell script `myscript.sh` we made is executable, it doesn't have enough details to be a proper job that we submit to the HPC scheduler.
 There are two main types of job schedulers, [SLURM and SGE](https://srcc.stanford.edu/sge-slurm-conversion); we are using [SLURM](https://rcic.uci.edu/hpc3/slurm.html) (so named to reference the soda in Futurama).